Navigo Easy Métro Pass

 A single ride costs the same as a cardboard ticket: €1,90 for an adult or a child over 4 years of age.
 (Kids under 4 ride free.)

-To save money, you can buy a carnet of 10 rides for €14,90, which is two euros cheaper than a carnet of paper tickets.
+To save money, you can buy an electronic Navigo Easy carnet of 10 rides for €14,90, which represents a big discount over paper tickets.
 That works out to less than €1,50 per ride, which makes time-defined passes such as Mobilis or Paris Visite hardly worth the bother unless you plan to spend your day riding transit.

 You can also load a number of special fares onto Navigo Easy, such as Roissybus (for Charles de Gaulle Airport), Orlybus (Orly Airport), and an "all you can ride" Navigo Day Pass.